Road To AZ-204 - Developing Event Based Solutions

 Different from the previous topics, this is not a service to consume and publish events.
 Azure Notification Hub's focus is to send notifications to mobile apps in order to increase app engagement or app usage, you can filter the apps or users that are going to receive those notifications with the help of tags and those apps can be registered within Azure Notification Hub in two different models.

-In the installation model, the app sends an installation request to Azure Notification Hub with all required information to complete the installation process.
+In the installation model, the app sends an installation request to Azure Notification Hub with all the required information to complete the installation process.
 This model is easier to implement and maintain.

-In the registration model, the app sends a registration request to Azure Notification Hub with the PNS handlers and tags while the Azure Notification Hub answers with the registration id.
+In the registration model, the app sends a registration request to Azure Notification Hub with the PNS handlers and tags while the Azure Notification Hub answers with the registration ID.
 Native or generic templates can be used in order to define the message.

-Azure Notification Hub main concepts:
+Azure Notification Hub main concepts.

-• Broadcast, all registrations are going to receive the push notification;
+• Broadcast, all registrations are going to receive the push notification.

-• Tag, registrations that contain the specific tag are going to receive the push notification;
+• Tag, registrations that contain the specific tag are going to receive the push notification.

-• Tag Expression, registrations that match the tag expressions are going to receive the push notification;
+• Tag Expression, registrations that match the tag expressions are going to receive the push notification.

 Practical Examples